joshre/joshre.github.io/been-making.md

 Making this for Easter dinner - mixing poolish on Saturday and will mix dough & bake before leaving for church.

+Stalled out the dough by placing in fridge overnight.
+Poolish came out of the fridge at about 39° F; put in a 100° F oven to bring up to 47° F

+**Final Dough**
+* 500g flour
+* 21 g salt
+* 3 g yeast
+* 250 g 105° F water

+**Sunday, Apr 16 2017 06:30**
+Added water to the poolish and dumped into the flour mix, final temp was 77° F folded 3 times before 7:30.

 # Salt Cured Eggs
 April 15, 2017 at 12:23 PM
 * * *